Spencer Rattler: 2019

 On June 12, 2019, Rattler enrolled at Oklahoma.
 He saw action in the second half of the College Football Playoff Semi-Final Game against LSU.
-Overall, he appeared in a total of three games in the 2019 season, and thus was able to redshirt his freshman year of college.
+Overall, Rattler appeared in a total of three games in the 2019 season and was able to redshirt his freshman year of college.

 2020

 Going into his redshirt freshman season, Rattler competed with Tanner Mordecai for the starting job.
 On September 1, Lincoln Riley announced that Rattler had won the starting quarterback job over Mordecai, and Rattler made his starting debut on September 12 against Missouri State.
 On September 26, Rattler tied the Oklahoma record for most touchdown passes through two weeks with 8, set by Sam Bradford in 2008.
 However, Rattler's starting job got off to a rocky start when he and his Sooners were upset by Kansas State in his second start.
 In his third start, Rattler threw for 300 yards and 2 touchdowns in the upset loss at Iowa State.
 This loss snapped a streak of 24 straight home losses by Iowa State to Oklahoma.
 Rattler and the Sooners made a comeback with the win against Texas in the Red River Rivalry game.
-With the 4-overtime win, Rattler became the 3rd OU quarterback to beat Tom Herman.
 On November 7, Rattler injured his hip in a win against Kansas.
 As the starting quarterback, he led the Oklahoma Sooners to a 6th consecutive Big 12 Championship, winning 27–21 over Iowa State.

 2021

-Going into the 2021 season, Rattler was the favorite to win the Heisman Trophy.
+Going into the 2021 season, many rated Rattler as a favorite to win the Heisman Trophy.
 However, during Oklahoma's match-up against Texas, Rattler was benched during the second quarter for Caleb Williams and would not play the rest of the season.
 In November 2021, Rattler's personal coach, Mike Giovando, announced that he would be leaving Oklahoma.
+Ole Miss, UCLA, Arizona State, Nebraska, Pitt, Auburn, Missouri, and Oregon were among the schools that pushed for Rattler the hardest.

 South Carolina

 In December 2021, Rattler announced he would be transferring to the University of South Carolina to play for the South Carolina Gamecocks, under head coach Shane Beamer.
 Rattler and Beamer had a connection from their time together at Oklahoma.
+South Carolina tight ends Austin Stogner and Jaheim Bell have also been cited as influencing Rattler's decision.